 Stories with no character development can entertain for the short-term but generally have no lasting quality.

 Character-Driven stories give the reader someone to identify with.
 But those characters have to be “real, and they have to be living, changing, growing.
 (Unless your bent is focused on degeneration.
 Then they need to degenerate.)
-Every single character may not change significantly, but certainly your hero/herione will, and his changes will normally affect changes in other characters as well.
+Every single character may not change significantly, but certainly your hero/herione will, and his changes will normally effect changes in other characters as well.

 How Does Your Reader Get To Know Your Characters?